First Horizon Corporation research snapshot

 LevelValueWhy it matters

-Upper resistance$32 to $36This area aligns with the bullish scenario range and needs continued EPS growth plus a higher bank earnings multiple.
+Upper resistance$32 to $38This area aligns with the bullish scenario range and needs continued EPS growth plus a higher bank earnings multiple.

-MomentumRSI near 66.2Momentum is constructive without extreme overbought readings, so a new entry framework still needs support holds and volume confirmation.
+MomentumRSI near 47.7Momentum is neutral, so a new entry framework still needs support holds and volume confirmation rather than a momentum chase.

-Volume20-day average near 4.50 million sharesVolume should be watched around earnings because FHN can gap on NIM, deposits, credit, capital, and buyback updates.
+Volume20-day average near 6.12 million sharesVolume was elevated around the July 15 earnings report and should be watched around the next report for NIM, deposits, credit, capital, and buyback updates.

-VolatilityWatch next earnings and rate pathNear-term volatility drivers include Q2 2026 results, Fed rate expectations, Southern CRE headlines, and regional bank sentiment.
+VolatilityWatch next earnings and rate pathNear-term volatility drivers include Q3 2026 results, Fed rate expectations, deposit pricing, Southern CRE headlines, and regional bank sentiment.

 FHN AI trading strategy